Call-for-Code-for-Racial-Justice/Open-Sentencing-Aggregator/README.md

 helm install --set image.repository=us.icr.io/emb-race-team/os-aggregator --set image.tag=helm-01 --set db.iamkey=<your-iam-key> --set db.url=https://<your-db-instance> aggregator os-aggregator-1.1.4.tgz --namespace deploy-test
 ```

-If you want to install to a different namespace, you have to copy the secret first as described here (or create a new one): https://cloud.ibm.com/docs/openshift?topic=openshift-registry#copy_imagePullSecret
+If you want to install to a different namespace than default, you have to copy the secret first as described here (or create a new one): https://cloud.ibm.com/docs/openshift?topic=openshift-registry#copy_imagePullSecret.

 ## Steps